Oil-rich South Sudan seeks investment in fragile new peace

 JUBA, South Sudan (AP) — South Sudan is making its first big foreign investment pitch since declaring an end to civil war, but the oil-rich nation faces hesitation from some companies that want to make sure the fragile new peace deal holds.

-The country is eager to make up for $4 billion in lost revenue caused by the five-year conflict.
+The country is eager to make up for $4 billion in lost revenue caused by the five-year conflict after the government and armed opposition signed a power-sharing agreement two months ago.

-South Sudan’s oil minister says more than 400 international and local companies are attending this week’s Africa Oil & Power Conference in the capital, Juba.
-That’s up from the 300 that attended the initial conference last year.
+Tapping 3.5 billion barrels of oil reserves, the third largest in Africa, is the fastest route for South Sudan, whose economy is almost entirely dependent on oil exports.

-Minister Ezekiel Lol Gatkuoth says people are responding to the potential of South Sudan, whose economy is almost entirely dependent on oil exports.
+“Do business or get out,” South Sudan’s petroleum minister, Ezekiel Lol Gatkuoth, said in an interview with The Associated Press on Wednesday.

 Most Read Business Stories